Mix It Up: Van Life and House Sits

 Four years and fifty house sits since leaving home behind us, our beloved bus was written off due to storm damage.
 We're in the process of replacing it, so I guess you could say we are homeless.
 But homeless doesn't mean we don't have a roof over our heads.
 With house sits booked pretty well through to the end of October in beautiful Far North Queensland, we're certain we will be cozy and safe while we look for our replacement bus home.
 Until we can continue our house sitting adventures around Australia, we will have a lovely home to stay in and beautiful animals to look after.
 What a life!

-In 2014 our family of four decided to take a year off and do a BIG LAP trip around Australia in a 4WD towing a caravan.
+In 2014 our family of four decided to take a year off and do the BIG LAP trip around Australia in a 4WD towing a caravan.

 We'd never heard of "house sitting" and I was curious about the idea.